Alpaca birthing season

 Frequently Asked Questions

-Getting to Laguna, Wollombi Valley
+Getting to Laguna

 [ Vehicle access ] The road to our farm is a dirt track with potholes surrounded by thick bushland.
 Although a short, steep section exists, any standard 2WD car can easily navigate it.
 Confident drivers have no issues.
 If you have modified your car or have a low sports car, then it's at your own risk.
 Sport cars and low-modified cars are not recommended.
 Drive 20 km to protect our wildlife, as wombats, roos, and lyrebirds live here.

-Our farm is a bustling place where our livestock receive care every day of the week, morning and afternoon, rain, hail or shine.
+What does working alpaca farm mean?
+We live on-site, and our farm is a bustling place where our livestock receives care every day of the week, morning and afternoon, rain, hail or shine I am out there tending to our animals.

 Can we bring our dog or cat to your farm?
 Due to our strict farm biosecurity, pets are not allowed.